 Expats who work in Singapore come from many countries, with the largest groups coming from India, China, Malaysia, the US, the UK, and Australia, working primarily in the IT, finance, business, hospitality, engineering, and education sectors.

-This seems high, but such packages are often generous and include the base salary, tax, and benefits which usually include accommodation, utilities, and a car.
+This seems high, but such packages are often generous and include the base salary, tax, and benefits, which usually include accommodation, utilities, and a car.

 Median incomes for expats here on their own expense are more similar to Singapore resident salaries, and are highly dependent on the industry and level of experience.